lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    If :math:`k` is too small, the biasing potential is too weak to force the particle to explores the region of interest, making it impossible to reconstruct the PMF.
+    If :math:`k` is too small, the biasing potential is too weak to force the particle to explore the
+    region of interest, making it impossible to reconstruct the PMF.

 ..  container:: justify

-    If :math:`k` is too large, the biasing potential is too large compared to the potential one want to probe, which reduces the sensitivity of the method.
+    If :math:`k` is too large, the biasing potential is too large compared to the potential one wants to probe, which reduces the sensitivity of the method.

 Going further with exercises